javiabellan/computer-graphics/README.md

 ## Math engine

 The most fundamental part.
-It encapsules the math complexity.
+It encapsules all the math complexity.

 * Vector operations
   * Addition & subtraction: Allows a character to move